mblayman/mattlayman.com/content/blog/2017-07-04-using-pipfile-for-fun-and-profit.md

 where the flaws are.

 A `requirements.txt` file has a very primitive structure.
-Here's a sample file from the [handroll](https://github.com/handroll/handroll) project that I work on.
+Here's a sample file from the {{< extlink "https://github.com/handroll/handroll" "handroll" >}} project that I work on.

 ```